miafryling/credhub-api-docs/index.html.md

 Credentials can be named with any value up to 255 characters containing alpha, numeric, underscore `_`, hyphen `-`, forward slash `/`, period `.`, colon `:`, parenthesis `(` `)`, and bracket `[` `]` characters.
 The character limit includes the leading slash, which will be prepended automatically if absent.

 Paths can be used to namespace a set of credential names for a different deployment or environment.
-To add a path to a credential, simply add the path prior to the credential name, separated by a forward slash (/), e.g. `credhub set -t password -n /prod/deploy123/cc_password -v 'value'`.
+To add a path to a credential, simply add the path prior to the credential name, separated by a forward slash (/), e.g. `credhub set -t password -n /prod/deploy123/cc_password -w 'myPassword'`.
 If a leading slash is not provided, it will be automatically prepended.

 ## Credential IDs